microsoft/fluentui/rfcs/react-components/convergence/field-custom-components.md

 ## Detailed Design or Proposal

-Implement a single `<Field>` component, which adds the following props to the child using cloneElement (or a render function):
+Implement a single `<Field>` component, which does the layout for field, including slots for `label`, `validationMesssage`, and `hint`.

+The control is the child, and Field adds the following props to the child using cloneElement (or a render function):

 - `aria-labelledby`
 - `aria-describedby`